ThorstenRhau/neovim/README.md

 ### First launch

-When you launch Neovim for the first time after cloning the repository you will se a lot going on.
-Plugins should be installed by Lazy and Treesitter should install some (~20) essential parsers.
-Thereafter you can run **_:MasonToolsInstall_** to install all needed Mason components for this configuration.
-When this is done it is a good idea to quit Neovim.
+When you launch Neovim for the first time after cloning the repository you will see a lot going on.
+Plugins should be installed by Lazy and Treesitter should install language parsers.
+Thereafter you can run **_:MasonToolsInstall_** to install all LSPs, Linters, and Formatters for this configuration.
+When this is done it is a good idea to quit or re-start Neovim.

 ### Verify your installation

 Launch Neovim and run _:Lazy load all_ to load all the plugins.
-There should be no error messages on screen.
-After you have loaded all the plugins you can run _:checkhealth_ to see that everything is configured and working properly before you set of on your editing adventures.
+After you have loaded all the plugins you can run _:checkhealth_ to see that everything is configured and working properly before you start to use Neovim for your editing.

 ## Thank you